cchitsiang/awesome-stars/topics.md

 ## chatgpt

-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, vision supported, extensible, high-performance chat client.
-It supports one-click free deployment of your private ChatGPT/LLM web application.
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance chatbot framework that supports speech synthesis, multimodal, and extensible Function Call plugin system.
+Supports one-click free deployment of your priv
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 - [microsoft/autogen](https://github.com/microsoft/autogen) - Enable Next-Gen Large Language Model Applications.
 Join our Discord: https://discord.gg/pAbnFJrkgZ
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer - great performance, fast inference, sa